jermbo/Talks/VueTypeScript/README.md

 ### Actions

-Actions are where we preform async tasks.
+Actions are where we perform async tasks.
 Things like saving to a database, or writing to local storage, or anything that requires multiple steps.
 Like getters, these can be added to the object directly as they are methods.

 ```JavaScript
 // store/user/actions